 Seconds later someone shouted “COPS!” we cut power to the generators plunging the scene into darkness.
 Someone else yelled, "get the soap!"

 We’d started making soap back in the summer of 2015, long days found us escaping our office jobs in downtown San Francisco, jumping on our bikes and racing the sunset across the Golden Gate Bridge into the rambling trails of the Marin Headlands.
 Streaked with mud and sweat, we’d joke we’d never be able to get clean.

 As we surfed and climbed, soaked and sweated, our running dirty joke became an obsession.

-Returning home from our epic adventures, we found that our bodywash couldn’t hold up.
+Returning home from our epic adventures, we found that run-of-the-mill body wash couldn’t hold up.
 It stripped our skin of moisture, was full of toxic synthetics, and smelled bad, or was watery and weak.

 Bathing was our reward and reset, but the soap we were using couldn’t have been further from where we wanted to be.

 Working under the supervision of Mt Tamalpais, we made thousands of batches of soap before arriving at our Holy Grail.

-We've been throwing bottling parties, going on bathing adventures sharing our hand and mind washing station, working on our environmental roadmap and activistism diving into caves of light, sharing the soak and of course what we think is the greatest soap ever...
+We've been throwing bottling parties, going on bathing adventures sharing our hand and mind washing station, working on our environmental roadmap and activism diving into caves of light, sharing the soak and of course what we think is the greatest soap ever...